A Discussion Of The Word “Hagios”

-Now, here is an appeal, from God to us, to live as if we truly were holy.
-We’ll never be holy as He is holy, but if we do our best, He’ll do the rest.
-So, here’s God’s appeal, in 1 Peter chapter 2, beginning with verse 1; “Therefore, having put aside, (God isn’t saying that you’re going to put it aside later, but He says; HAVING put it aside) So; “Having put aside, all malice, and all guile, and hypocrisy, and envy, and all slander.”
+Now, here’s an appeal, from God to us, to live as if we truly are holy.
+We’ll never be as “holy” as He is, but if we do our best, He’ll do the rest.
+So, here’s God’s appeal, in 1 Peter chapter 2, beginning with verse 1; “Therefore, having put aside, (that’s past tense, having put it all aside) “Having put aside, all malice, and all guile, and hypocrisy, and envy, and all slander.”
 Those are characteristics of the world, but a Christian has to be different.

-Let’s define what we’re supposed to have “put aside”.
 “Having put aside all malice..”
 Malice refers to our disposition, not to our actions.
-It refers to “ill will”.
-In other words, it refers to the desire to see trouble occur.
+It refers to “ill will” towards others.
+It causes strife, doesn’t it?
 According to Proverbs 6:16 thru 19, there are seven things, that are an abomination to God.
 And the seventh thing that is named is; “One who spreads strife among the brethren.”
 The spreading of strife, is born out of malice in our heart.

-And also, in order to be holy, we must have put aside, “all guile..”
+And put aside, “all guile..”
 Guile, is deceit, and trickery, and craftiness, and treachery, and shrewdness, and cunning.
 Job 5:12 & 13 says; “He frustrates the plotting of the shrewd, so that their hands cannot attain success.
 He captures the wise, by their own shrewdness, and the advice of the cunning is quickly thwarted.”

-And having put aside all “envy”..
+We need to put aside all “envy”..
 Envy is a terrible thing.
-But then, so are malice, and guile, and hypocrisy.
 Envy is a feeling that we harbor, kind of like malice.
 Listen to the definition of “envy”, and see if you don’t think it’s terrible..

 Envy can express itself in two ways.
 Here’s how it’s described; “Envy is the miserable trait, of being glad, when someone experiences misfortune or pain.”
 That’s pretty bad, isn’t it?
 For someone else’s pain, to bring you happiness.

 Here’s the other way that envy can be expressed; “Envy conveys displeasure, at another’s good”.
-Now that displeasure can be because of something good that happens to someone, or it can even be displeasure at the fact that another person is considered to be a “good person”.
+It can be displeasure because of something good that happens to someone, or it can be displeasure at the fact, that another person is considered to be, a “good person”.

-Here’s what a word study says about the word envy; “Displeasure at another’s “goodness”.. without the desire to bring one’s self up, to the level of the one who is envied, but rather, having the desire to bring down to your level, the one who you envy”.
-Terrible!
+Along that same line, here’s what a word study says about the word “envy”; “Envy is feeling of displeasure, at another’s “goodness”.
+Rather than having the desire to bring one’s self up, to the level of the one who is envied; Envy is marked by the desire, to bring the one that you envy, down to your level”.
+That’s a terrible feeling to have, isn’t it!

-But here’s the last thing listed, that we need to have put away, if we have any desire to be “holy”; Put away.. “all slanders”.
-You know what slander is.
+But here’s the last thing listed, that we need to have put away, in order to be “holy”; Put away.. “all slanders”.
 Some bibles translate it as “evil speakings”.
-It indeed means to speak evil of another person.
+Slander indeed means to speak evil of another person.
 Some synonyms for “slander” are.. “evil speech, backbiting, defamation, and railing”.

 We don’t want to have any part of any of those things.
 All of them, are “of this world”.
 None of them have any place in the life of a Christian.
 Let me continue reading from 1 Peter chapter 2.
 Having put away all of these things that verse 1 spoke of; Verses 2 & 3 say; “Like newborn babes, long for the pure milk of the word, that by it, you may grow in respect to salvation, if you have tasted the kindness of the lord.”